ECMT-680-Financial-Econometrics/DID-ML-Enhanced/README.md

 ## How to Run
 - Ensure `pandas`,`linearmodels.panel`, `matplotlib` libraries are installed in the Python environment.
 - Load the datasets.
-- Run the analysis script as detailed in the provided code snippets.
+- Run the methods script as detailed in the provided code snippets.

 ## Dependencies
 - Python 3.8 or later